rafaelauler/reproduce-bolt-cgo19/README.md

 > gccpgobolt is 28.40% faster than baseline
 ```

-The Clang evaluation should be slightly faster.
+The Clang evaluation took 3 hours and 45 minutes.
 Clang results were the
 following:

 ```